lcmmai/R-PSNN-for-multi-focus-image-fusion/README.md

 ![metric](https://user-images.githubusercontent.com/76153473/134173286-c26be936-7b65-4a25-a7a2-d82dda5b169c.png)
 The objective metrics comparison of various methods in several fusion images, The colored values are the best experimental results.

-We also provide the original results of ‘Comparison of objective metrics’, see 'metrics.xlsx' for detials.
+We also provide the original results of 'Comparison of objective metrics', see 'metrics.xlsx' for detials.
 For the citation of evaluation metrics, please refer to the relevant section(4.4.1) in the paper.
 Our paper is open source.

 ![9$J0G9IATKTCCHIJ44F@9WW](https://user-images.githubusercontent.com/76153473/134175024-a5d7a10a-0d35-489a-9240-c25fd4ed1b9e.png)
-Performance and detail comparison of all methods on the ‘Lytro-05’ multi-focus image pair.
+Performance and detail comparison of all methods on the 'Lytro-05' multi-focus image pair.

 # Acknowledgement
 The authors acknowledge the National Natural Science Foundation of China (Grant nos.
 61772319, 62002200, 61976125, 61976124 and 12001327), and Shandong Natural Science Foundation of China (Grant no. ZR2017MF049).